integrated-ethics/web/content/labs/avoiding-algorithmic-bias.markdown

 > Artificial Intelligence.
 Kaplan and Haenlein recently defined AI as “a
 > system’s ability to correctly interpret external data, to learn from
 > such data, and to use those learnings to achieve specific goals and
-> tasks through flexible adaptation” Our example of a point-based
+> tasks through flexible adaptation.”
+Our example of a point-based
 > algorithm for college admission is used to predict who will most likely
 > succeed at a particular college or university.
 Similarly, each of the
 > scenarios that you read involved simple predictive algorithms.